lsatriosim/clastic-app/README.md

 6. Make sure all dependencies are successfully installed by `pip list`
 7. Move the `serviceAccountKey.json` file that you already downloaded before when setting up Firebase project to the `cloud-computing` folder
 8. Run `main.py` for running the API script with `python3 main.py`
-9. Test the API endpoint in `Postman` by the link `localhost/<port>` and change method to `POST` with `/predict` endpoint.
+9. Test the API endpoint in `Postman` by the link `localhost:<port>` and change method to `POST` with `/predict` endpoint.
 For authorization, choose `Basic Authentcation` for the type.
 Input the username and password required.
 For body, add `file` key with the value `link for the image of plastic that you want to predict the class`.

 ***Note: Username and password that you input will be automatically create a hash token in the authorization header when you send the request.
 So, you must modify the `token` variable in `main.py` file.
 Please change it into the token that automatically generated in the header after you input your own username and password for protecting this API endpoint.***